|

 This page is a supplement to the Needle Phobia Page.
 If you have not read the Needle Phobia Page, please go to that page first.

-This is an early draft of a page that I wrote on iontophoresis for needle phobia.
+The remainder of this page is a web page that I wrote on the general use of iontophoresis for needle phobia.
 It is presented here only for purposes of general information.
 I decided to go ahead and put it on line because many people have been wanting this information.
-I probably won't be refining this page or adding to it any further.
+Most people without a basic scientific understanding of iontophoresis have difficulty in using a general-purpose iontophoresis unit for a specialized purpose.
+I probably won't be refining this page or adding to it any further unless new iontophoresis products come onto the market that are worthy of note.

 Many needle phobics have been frightened away from iontophoresis because it is a big word, and the whole subject sounds mystifying.
 Actually, once a person gets past the strange word, and gets into the instructions for using iontophoresis, it is a very simple procedure.
 It is a procedure that has changed the lives of many people who suffer from needle phobia.
 Nevertheless, I've been disappointed at how few people have even tried using iontophoresis.
 Of the few who have tried, the failure rate for people using these general-purpose units seems to have been much higher that I would have expected.
 Iontophoresis worked very easily for me, but I spent much of my childhood studying electrochemistry, so the basic principles of iontophoresis came as second nature to me.
 For those who do not have this background, this rather simple process can be somewhat mystifying.
 The result can be that a simple error or malfunction of the cables or equipment can result in an enormous amount of frustration.
 If you are a needle phobic with a basic scientific or technical background, though, simple Lidocaine HCl iontophoresis can be a life-changing procedure.